AaronOnosala/Student-Class-Attendance-System/README.md

 Abdalkarim, B. A. (2022).
 Smart Attendance Systems.
 Konya: Salahaddin University-Erbil.
 Kano, B. U. (2021).
 Attendance Management System. kano: Bayero University Kano.
 British Journal of Computer, N. a.
 (2022).
 Students' Attendance Management in higher institution using azure cognitive service and opencv face detection & recognition Attendance System. london: British Journal.

-__Note__: Project Report Submitted in Partial Fulfillment of the Requirements for the Degree of Bachelor of Science in Artificial Intelligence and Machine Learning of the [International Business, Science and Technology University.](https://isbatuniversity.ac.ug/) November, 2023, Kampala, Uganda